clsavino/MySQL-Node-Bamazon/README.md

 ![Alt text](/images/bamazonStart.PNG?raw=true "Photo of the command line interface showing table with initial inventory and customer prompts")

-#### Example 2 - showing inventory after a few customer orders fulfilled, and failure to fill an order due to insufficient quantity in inventory:
+#### Example 2 - Show inventory after a few customer orders fulfilled,
+####             Demonstate failure to fill an order due to insufficient quantity in inventory:
 * current inventory table,
 * customer prompts to order an item,
 * response to customer's request for quantity of items not in stock,